datalets/aletsch-rutsch/README.md

 Additionally, [Zepto.js](http://zeptojs.com/) is used for loader code.

-A description of how the dataset was prepared can be found in the [data README](data/README.md).
+A description of how the terrain model was prepared can be found in the [geodata README](geodata/README.md).

 # FAQ